 Our day will be a blend of story, discussion, and embodied ritual.
 Participants can expect to leave with a deeper appreciation for the foundations of Yorùbá traditions both in West Africa and the Americas.
 This includes understanding challenges faced by Yorùbá traditionalists who are working to preserve their language and indigenous ways of life.
 Attendees will also learn about the foundations of ìṣèṣe (traditionalism) including songs and tangible practices for honoring their own ancestors (Egúngún), the spirit of the Earth (Onílẹ̀), and their inner light / personal divinity (Orí).

-We’ll gather from 11am-6pm at a beautiful private residence 15 minutes north of Asheville (location shared upon registration).
+We’ll gather from 10:30am-6pm at a spacious conference room at the Holiday Inn Asheville-Biltmore East (1450 Tunnel Rd, exit 55, *not* the downtown location).
 Cost for the full day teaching is $100.
 Attendees with more recent African ancestry are welcome by donation.
 All proceeds will go to support Olúwo Fálolú and his family in their work to preserve indigenous Yorùbá traditions.
-Please register using the link on this page.
-For questions or concerns please contact email@example.com.
+For questions or concerns please contact email@example.com